camunda/camunda-docs/docs/self-managed/zeebe-deployment/kubernetes/index.md

 to preserve the identity of cluster nodes.
 StatefulSets require persistent storage, which must be allocated in advance.
 Depending on your cloud provider, the persistent storage differs as it is provider-specific.

-At [helm.camunda.io](https://helm.camunda.io/), you'll find a Helm chart to configure a two-broker cluster with two Elasticsearch instances, Operate, the Zeebe Gateway and Tasklist.
+At [helm.camunda.io](https://helm.camunda.io/), you'll find a Helm chart to configure a three-broker cluster with two Elasticsearch instances, Operate, two Zeebe Gateways and Tasklist.
 This size is comparable with the Production-S cluster plan in Camunda Cloud SaaS.
 It should be sufficient for 80% of use cases.

 There are many ways you can provision and configure a Kubernetes cluster, and there are a number of architectural choices